composer/windows-setup/src/README.md

 ## Code Signing
 The following instructions relate to [Certum CA](https://en.sklep.certum.pl), who provide cheap Open Source Code Signing certificates.
 Their SHA2 certificate lets you sign code with both SHA256 and SHA1 (for older OSs that do not understand SHA256).
+Note that their certificate renewal process does not work for the Open Source Code Signing product, so you have to buy a new certificate instead.

 From 2017 Certum can only issue certificates using a smart card reader.
 If you purchase their card-reader package, you can install the software from the USB stick, which  also contains helpful